Dead Moon Circus: Xenotime and Zeolite

 Xenotime (ゼノタイム, Zenotaimu) and Zeolite (ゼオライト, Zeoraito) are knife-throwing twins who, after the failures of the Amazon Trio, volunteer their services to the Amazoness Quartet.
 Xenotime, disguised as a talent scout, invites Minako to a fake idol audition set up by the twins and the Quartet in which the participants must undertake a 'survival audition' in a jungle setting.
 The participants, encouraged by the folk of the Dead Moon, become aggressive and fall prey to the Lemures but Sailors Mercury, Mars and Jupiter intervene before the same can happen to Minako, who has not received a power-up.
 Xenotime and Zeolite attack all four by throwing knives at them and commanding Lemures.
 When Minako attains her Super form, she destroys both twins with Venus Love And Beauty Shock.

-Xenotime and Zeolite are voiced by Yohei Azakami and Ryohei Arai respectively in the two-part Crystal film Sailor Moon Eternal.
+Xenotime and Zeolite are voiced by Yōhei Azakami and Ryōhei Arai respectively in the two-part Crystal film Sailor Moon Eternal.
 Todd Haberkorn and Ezra Weisz voice them respectively in the Netflix English dub.